joelagnel/rust-cpp-book/chapters/04-ownership-lifetimes-clone.md

 ### Another example: Mutable references also don't have Copy trait

+There can only be one mutable reference (AKA mutable borrow) on an object at a time.
+So naturally, assigning one mutable reference to another should invalidate the first one.
+This is exactly why a mutable reference does not have the `Copy` trait and implies move semantics, I believe this only moves the "pointer" to a new "pointer".
+The data being moved in this case is the pointer.

 For example, the following code will not compile due to the same reason as above.

 ```rust